Mandala cross stitch charts

 Cross Stitch Mandala Pattern Designer

 Create a cross stitch mandala pattern from a blank counted grid.
-Xstitchify gives you the tools to build symmetrical layouts, repeat motifs, add stamp borders, choose DMC colours and turn your design into a printable mandala cross stitch chart.
+Xstitchify gives you the tools to build symmetrical layouts, repeat motifs, add stamp borders, choose DMC colours and turn your design into a printable mandala cross stitch chart - from small hoop pieces to detailed wall mandalas.

 Symmetrical cross stitch mandala pattern open in the Xstitchify editor